sg893052/sonic-buildimage/base/master_key_infra/Master key encryption feature HLD.md

 **"RADIUS|global:passkey"**

+Additionally, a decrypt API that takes the encrypted string(to be decrypted) as an input vs the REDIS key will also be provided.
+The specific use-case for this API is in the UMF where a user provided encrypted password can be decrypted and validated prior to saving it into the DB.

 ### 2.2.6 Password re-encryption - Registration framework

 The UMF framework today accepts user configured protocol  passwords from CLI, encrypts them and saves them into CONFIG_DB.
 The protocol dockers decrypt the ciphertext from CONFIG_DB and use it as appropriate.
 On an update of the master key, these protocol passwords saved in CONFIG_DB must be decrypted using the old encryption key and re-encrypted using the new encryption key.
 The infra provides this service of re-encrypting existing protocol passwords via a registration mechanism.